wp-plugins/contact-form-7-success-page-redirects/readme.txt

 == Screenshots ==

 1. The plugin will add a "Redirect to:" dropdown that contains all of your existing pages as options.
 This is set on each of the "Edit Contact Form" pages.

+== Changelog ==

+= 1.1.1 =
+* Disable JavaScript for WPCF7 completely
+* Fixes an issue that prevented some forms from submitting and redirecting

+= 1.1.0 =
+* Initial version

+== Upgrade Notice ==

+= 1.1.1 =
+This version fixes an issue that prevented some forms from submitting.
+Please upgrade to ensure all CF7 messages are sent.